braheezy/violet/README.md

 - [ ] Load VMs and Envs deterministically
 - [ ] Launch SSH sessions in external apps
 - [ ] Mouse support
+- [ ] Add VHS to CI
 - [ ] Configuration w/ cobra for Env Vars, CLI, and config file:
   - Theme
   - Log control

 ## Inspiration
 My interest in TUI applications is growing and I wanted something more complicated and useful (than a [game](https://github.com/braheezy/hangman)) to build.
 And I got to a learn lots of Go!

+## Refactor
+Seeing that stream commands is not a thing, the use of channels in RunCommand is probably not needed.
+Create file in app package that is the middleware layer to the Vagrant package.
+Vagrat